trandolapril (Oral route)

 Appropriate studies have not been performed on the relationship of age to the effects of trandolapril in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of trandolapril in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving trandolapril.
+However, elderly patients are more sensitive to the effects of trandolapril than younger adults.

 |All Trimesters||D||Studies in pregnant women have demonstrated a risk to the fetus.
 However, the benefits of therapy in a life threatening situation or a serious disease, may outweigh the potential risk.|